 2. Adjust cutoff scores

 If you do identify adverse impact at the technical assessment stage, what can you do?
 In this case, you may want to work with your vendor to adjust the cutoff score or threshold for moving candidates forward.
 Assessments are powerful instruments, but they also need to be carefully and continuously tuned to achieve the most equitable outcomes.
+If you partner with CodeSignal, our technical hiring experts can help you explore other forms of decision-making in addition to scoring thresholds.

 When it comes to avoiding employment discrimination, preventing adverse impact is a business’s first line of defense.
 If the EEOC does find adverse impact in the course of an investigation, they will ask for validation of the hiring process.
 Validation is the backstop that can protect your business from further action.